Welcome to today's edition of the Rush 24-7 podcast.

 And there don't seem to be a lot of people anxious to follow in his footsteps.

-But the Democrats would much rather fight the terrorism we don't have than the terr terrorism we do have.
+But the Democrats would much rather fight the terrorism we don't have than the terrorism we do have.

-Uh have you have you seen this book?
+Have you seen this book?

-Peter Beenart wrote it uh a couple of months ago called Why Liberals and Only Liberals Can Win the War on Terror.
+Peter Beenart wrote it a couple of months ago called Why Liberals and Only Liberals Can Win the War on Terror.

 If a book falls in the forest and nobody hears it, was it ever published?

-Uh no none of his party are interested in this book.
+No, none of his party are interested in this book.

 None of his party are interested in winning this war on terror.

-So I think uh whatever the faults we have with uh differences we have with the administration with the Republican Party, at least they're thinking about these issues, at least they've got a strategy for it.
+So I think whatever the faults we have with differences we have with the administration, with the Republican Party, at least they're thinking about these issues.

-I was in Australia for a couple of weeks, and I must say I love the way they conduct politics in Australia.
+And I must say, I love the way they conduct politics in Australia.

-I was having a conversation with the Australian foreign minister, and I'm sure he won't mind me saying this.
+I was having a conversation with the Australian Foreign Minister, and I'm sure he won't mind me saying this.

-He's a man called uh Alexander Downer, and uh he was talking about what they call in Australia, or what he calls in his department, busted ass countries, uh, which is I think in America that's busted ass country, which is what the Australian Department of Foreign Affairs uh calls uh calls failed States.
+And he was talking about what they call in Australia, what he calls in his department, busted ass countries, which is, I think in America, that's busted ass country, which is what the Australian Department of Foreign Affairs calls failed states.

 And nobody wants to lose the war.